opnfv/nfvbench/nfvbenchvm/README.rst

 This repo will build two centos 7 images with:
     - testpmd and VPP installed for loop VM use case
-    - NFVbench and TRex installed for generator VM use case The VM will come with a pre-canned user/password: nfvbench/nfvbench
+    - NFVbench and TRex installed for generator VM use case These VMs will come with a pre-canned user/password: nfvbench/nfvbench

 BUILD INSTRUCTIONS
 ==================